Deep-MI/FastSurfer/INSTALL.md

 ### Docker (currently only Intel)

-Docker can be used on Intel Macs as it should be similarly fast than a native install there.
+Docker can be used on Intel Macs as it should be similarly fast as a native install there.

 First install Docker Desktop for Mac from https://docs.docker.com/get-docker/ Start it and under Preferences -> Resources set Memory to 15 GB (or the largest you have, if you are below 15GB, it may fail).
 Pull one of our pre-compiled Docker containers.
 For that open a terminal window and copy this command: